chelicery/TAU/README.md

-# Lab 5 - Testing framework Ruby Test::Unit
+# Lab 6 - Testing frameworks, example based on Ruby Test::Unit

 ## About
 test-unit is a xUnit family unit testing framework for Ruby.

-Test::Unit provides a complete testing suite for your needs - supporting TDD, BDD, mocking, and benchmarking.
+Test::Unit provides a complex and easy to use testing suite.

 ## Features